Arshia-Gha/SemanticRail3D_Dataset/README.md

 # 📌 SemanticRail3D_Dataset
-This repository contains the SemanticRail3D dataset, a high-quality 3D point cloud dataset for railway infrastructuresemantic and instance segmentation.
+This repository contains the SemanticRail3D dataset, a high-quality 3D point cloud dataset for railway infrastructure semantic and instance segmentation.
 It consists of 438 point clouds, each covering 200 meters of track, totaling 2.8 billion points labeled into 11 semantic classes.
 The dataset is structured for machine learning applications, with train, validation, and test splits.

 ## ✨ Key Features